The Ultimate Venice Photography Guide: Top Tips for Capturing the Floating City

 Regata Storica

 The Regata Storica, held every September, celebrates Venice’s maritime heritage.
-This historic event features boat races and a colorful parade along the Grand Canal.
+This historic event features boat races and a colourful parade along the Grand Canal.
 Decorated gondolas and rowers dressed in traditional costumes create dynamic compositions that showcase the city’s cultural traditions.

 Photographers can find excellent vantage points along the canal or bridges like the Rialto Bridge to frame the action against Venice’s historic architecture.